Conditional flatness, fiberwise localizations, and admissible reflections: Conditional flatness

 \subsection{Existence of functorial fiberwise localization}

 Besides the example of the category $\mathsf{Grp}$ of groups, there are many other examples of categories admitting functorial fibrewise localizations in certain circumstances.
-A sufficient condition for this to happen is provided by the following
+We focus from here on localization functors for which the coaugmentation morphisms $\eta_X \colon X \rightarrow L(X)$ are always normal epimorphisms.
+In that case we write $t_X \colon T(X) \rightarrow X$ for the kernel of $\eta_X$ and identify the latter with the quotient map $X \rightarrow X/T(X)$.